solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 #### Evolving

 Moving workloads to Azure alleviates some of the administrative burdens, but not all.
-Even though there is no need to worry about the data center, there is still responsiblity for how services have been configured and the access teams have to those resources.
+Even though there is no need to worry about the data center, there is still responsiblity for how services are being configured and the access teams, users and applications are authorized with to those resources.

 By using the existing command-line tools and REST APIs, it is possible to build custom tools to automate and report on resource configurations that do not meet any organizational requirements that are required.